argha-sarkar/JMeter-Project/README.md

 ## Installation

 - Install JAVA 8.0 above on windows
-- after java installation and set u p complete then download and extract Apache JMeter
+- After java installation and set u p complete then download and extract Apache JMeter
+- Also install MySQL

 ## Environment Variables